+- The Hourly Rate of Pay

+Gap (Gender Pay Gap)

+The percentage that

+female employees are

+paid less than the male

+employees on a mean

+and median basis.

-The Hourly Rate of Pay Gap (Gender Pay Gap) The percentage that female employees are paid less than the male employees on a mean and median basis.
-Gender Bonus Outcomes The proportion of female and male employees receiving a bonus in the last year.
+- The Bonus Pay Gap

+The percentage that female employees are paid less than the male employees in terms of bonuses, on a mean and median basis.

+- Gender Bonus Outcomes

+The proportion of female

+and male employees

+receiving a bonus in the

+last year.

-The Quartile Pay Gap
+- The Quartile Pay Gap

+The proportion of males

 and females in each

 quartile pay band.